-The Memory Map view is the windows that will give you a complete idea about how the instruction set resides in Code Memory.
-For example, if you have an instruction in one memory block and then, if you have next instruction after some empty space in memory, then, this window will show you those empty spaces.
+The Memory Map view is the window that will give you a complete idea about how the instruction set resides in Code Memory.
+For example, if you have an instruction in one memory block and then, if you have the next instruction after some empty space in memory, then, this window will show you those empty spaces.
 It will show the memory address in order, so the view will start from the address 0000.

 In this memory map view, you will see the instruction code is decompiled to Assembly code and the code is placed in the address box, and also you can understand which part is Instruction Code and Which part is data.
-If you hover your mouse over the boxes, you will get more information like, which data is 'Special Function Register', which address is Interrupt Vector etc. Not only that, all instruction code has a help icon, if you click that icon, a popup window will show up which is a dictionary of the 8 bit instruction code.
+If you place your mouse over the boxes, you will get more information like, which data is 'Special Function Register', which address is Interrupt Vector etc. Not only that, all instruction code has a help icon, if you click that icon, a popup window will show up which is a dictionary of the 8-bit instruction code.